Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Claimants should consider who has the most experience and qualifications related to the field where the R&D is being done.
 For a software project, a seasoned developer with a degree in computer science would work; for an engineering project, an engineer with additional professional qualifications and experience in similar projects would also be suitable.

-How much background should claimants provide?
+Q: How much background should claimants provide?

 Claimants should remember that claiming R&D tax relief is about proving that you have done something novel regarding the science and technology in your field.
 You should be able to describe your advance without mentioning the commercial market.

-How much detail should claimants be going into?
+Q: How much detail should claimants be going into?

-Clients using Tax Cloud will know we have a character limit to guide the writing process.
-With a 1,000-character limit on most sections, it should be possible to fully explain the R&D without writing pages upon pages.
+Millie: Clients using Tax Cloud will know we have a character limit to guide the writing process.
+With a 2,000-character limit on most sections, it should be possible to fully explain the R&D without writing pages upon pages.
 However, claimants should also be wary of writing too little, especially when describing the work done in the period.
 You should aim to include details about the tools and technologies used, the general steps taken in the year to overcome your uncertainties, some specific examples of hurdles faced, and your attempts to overcome them.
 The narrative must be expanded enough to clarify what you’ve been doing throughout the accounting period.

 Free Resources: Simplify Your R&D Tax Claim Process